-Independently owned and operated, Knightsbridge Robertson Surrette is the national academic executive search practice for partner firm, Lee Hecht Harrison (LHH) Knightsbridge, one of Canada’s largest human capital solutions firms.
+Independently owned and operated, Knightsbridge Robertson Surrette is the national academic executive search practice for partner firm, LHH Knightsbridge, one of Canada’s largest human capital solutions firms.
 In addition to operating offices in Toronto, Edmonton, Halifax, Moncton and St. John’s with over 60 professionals, our firm achieves international reach through the Amrop Knightsbridge and LHH Knightsbridge with over 300 offices in more than 60 countries, including 29 offices across Canada.

 To further discuss how our Academic Advisory Council supports our approach to search and the onboarding of new leaders, please contact Anna Stuart, Managing Partner.

 Indira V. Samarasekera, PhD, FRSC, FCAE, DSc, OC

 Dr. Indira V. Samarasekera served as the 12th President and Vice Chancellor of the University of Alberta, from 2005-2015, one of Canada’s most respected research-intensive universities.
 She was Vice-President (research) at the University of British Columbia and held the Dofasco Chair in Advanced Steel Processing.